Remote ATU v 1.0

 Of course, there are techniques, making possible overriding diode detector's issues on low bias.
 However, those techniques have their own "buts" and "ifs".
 And even then - practically, it is very hard to create the diode-based construction which will cover range even from 10W to 1000W.
 It is most likely the range from 50W to 1000W can be covered.
 But when it comes to extend it to 2000W, the issue appears again.

 - Log amplifiers (like AD9307/AD8310) are much more expensive.
-Of course we should speak about "expensive" in context and comparisson: it is $0.10 for diode vs $10 for log amp.
+Of course we should speak about "expensive" in context and comparison: it is $0.10 for diode vs $10 for log amp.
 Rounded, using log amps instead of diodes will make whole project cost $20 more.

 - log amps are better to be calibrated.
-Sure, it is possible to just use datacsheet and base the code purely on theoretical supply - however this approach may introduce significant risk going "out of band" for measurements.
+Sure, it is possible to just use datasheet and base the code purely on theoretical supply - however this approach may introduce significant risk going "out of band" for measurements.
 Calibration process is not really complex and once completed, it will give very precise slope and intercept values per log amp chip.

-- massive advantage of log amplifiers - those are very linear and extremely sencitive.
+- massive advantage of log amplifiers - those are very linear and extremely sensitive.
 There is no issue to detect RF Power values within range from 1mW to 10KW in steps of 0.1mW (or less).

 ATUconnect application

-ATUconnect is one of the UI control options, currently maintained as closed source with access of trusted developers only; exe and dmg are available on request.
-As a matter of fact, ESP32 firmware can be operated directly from MQTT command line or from any other application, which is capable to send JSON-based and TCI commands (can be found in TCI protocol manual and ESP32 firmware documentation).
-You are more than welcome to write your own control software which will suit your needs.
+ATUconnect is one of the UI control options, currently maintained as closed source and available upon request.
+The only purpose for application to remain 'closed source' at this point of time: is because it is in development and changes can be done to the software without any notice.
+It is Qt.6 based cross-platform application, can be compiled for MacOS, Linux (Ubuntu) or Win x64 10/11.
+As a matter of fact, current ESP32 firmware can be operated directly from MQTT command line or from any other application, which is capable to send JSON-based and TCI commands (can be found in TCI protocol manual and ESP32 firmware documentation).

 ATUconnect was developed with entire and sole purpose to fit VK6NX's common IOTA Dxpedition laptop environment.
+It fits my needs and screen resolution, which does not automatically mean it will fit your purposes.
 Hence, it is solely up to you, if you wish to use ATUconnect or create your own control application.
-The only purpose for application to remain 'closed source' at this point of time: is because Qt6 still in development.

 Latest UI consist of two Tabs - Dashboard and Setup:

-Typical nessessary setup would include MQTT:
+Typical necessary setup would include MQTT:

 ATU profile: